 Firstly, people are more mobile these days.
 There's a lot more international travel.
 This has increased the number of bed bugs who "hitch-hike" in baggage and on people from countries where they are still endemic, to countries where they had once been considered eliminated.

-Secondly, until about a decade ago, most residential pest control in the United States was performed using powerful, volatile, broad-spectrum insecticides that were applied as sprays.
+Secondly, until a few decadese ago, most residential pest control in the United States was performed using powerful, volatile, broad-spectrum insecticides that were applied as sprays.
 These older insecticides were effective against a wide variety of insects, and their vapor pressures and the way they were applied killed bed bugs accidentally, as it were.

-Or to put it in plain English, back in olden times, an exterminator might come to your home to "spray for roaches" using some smelly, broad-spectrum insecticide such as chlorpyrifos (Dursban), propoxur (Baygon), dichlorvos (Vapona), or acephate (Orthene).
+Or to put it in plain English, back in olden times (like when I was an apprentice exterminator), an exterminator might come to your home to "spray for roaches" using a smelly, broad-spectrum insecticide such as chlorpyrifos (Dursban), propoxur (Baygon), dichlorvos (Vapona), or acephate (Orthene).
 Because these products were toxic to a wide variety of insects, however, any bed bugs that happened to stagger through the spray would also meet their deaths.
+In other words, the roaches were the targets; but the bed bugs died, too.

-More recently, however, the trend in residential pest control has shifted toward the use of specie-specific baits that are unattractive to or ineffective against insects other than those they were designed to control.
-So nowadays, when the exterminator treats you home for roaches, chances are he's going to use a syringe of some bait that only cockroaches have a taste for.
+More recently, the trend in residential pest control has shifted toward the use of less-toxic, specie-specific baits that are unattractive to or ineffective against insects other than those they were designed to control.
+They're a lot safer, but they're also very narrowly targeted.
+So nowadays, when the exterminator treats your home for roaches, chances are he's going to use a syringe of some bait that controls only roaches.
 The bed bugs won't eat it, so they won't die.
 In fact, they'll just thank the exterminator for clearing away the riff-raff.